azhan3211/interview-test-fe/README.md

-# Express.js Interview Test Backend
+# Interview Test Frontend

-This is an Express.js backend for handling user authentication and notes management.
-It includes features such as sign-up, sign-in, user profile, and CRUD operations for notes.
+This is an Vite and Reactjs for Frontend.
+It includes features such as sign-up, sign-in, and CRUD operations for notes.

 ## Prerequisites